U.S. flag

 Do Maryland anti-bullying laws and regulations include protections for specific groups?

 Yes.
-Maryland anti-bullying laws prohibit bullying, harassment, or intimidation that is motivated by an actual or a perceived personal characteristic including race, national origin, marital status, sex, sexual orientation, gender identity, religion, ancestry, physical attribute, socioeconomic status, familial status, or physical or mental ability or disability.
+Maryland anti-bullying laws prohibit bullying, harassment, or intimidation that is motivated by an actual or a perceived personal characteristic including race, national origin, marital status, sex, sexual orientation, religion, ancestry, physical attribute, socioeconomic status, familial status, or physical or mental ability or disability.

 Maryland schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.